 As much as I like #fedisbest, I think it should evolve into new movement: #momsmentalhealthmatters.
 A healthy mom is necessary for a healthy, thriving baby—and that is what matters.

 Carrie Bruno is a registered nurse, lactation consultant and sleep coach who runs The Mama Coach in Calgary, Alberta.
-Some details of this story have been changed to protect the family’s privacy.
+Some details of this story have been changed to protect the family's privacy.
+This article was originally published online in March 2017.